 Inevitably there are still many unresolved details and this is where a website comes into its own in allowing a free flow of information and ideas, and it can be continually amended and updated as new information comes to light.
 To this end, I have highlighted entries where there are question marks, anomalies or where the information is simply lacking.

-This last point has proved to be the most vexatious issue in respect of the decision of when to go live.
+This last point has proved to be the most vexatious issue to me in respect of the decision of when to go live.
 How much outstanding work do I consider acceptable?
-Ideally all avenues of enquiry should have been exhausted beforehand, but it was obvious that if I had adopted this approach the website would never have seen the light of day.
+Ideally all avenues of enquiry should have been exhausted beforehand.
+Indeed, it could be argued that primary sources should have been used rather than gleaning the information from existing publications, but it was obvious that if I had adopted this approach the website would never have seen the light of day.
+However, it is my intention to explore primary sources where appropriate, once I have completed the initial entries, having identified gaps, contradictions etc. in available information.
+That should see me usefully employed well into my dotage!

-I must add that I cannot guarantee that there will be no errors or omissions.
-I hope there will be many people out there who will have answers, observations (and opinions!) and so I would welcome any information, corrections, updates, suggestions etc. etc.
+There will, of course, despite my best efforts, be some errors or omissions.
+I trust there will be many people out there who will have answers, observations (and opinions!) and so I would welcome any information, corrections, updates, suggestions etc. etc.

-The primary purpose of the Register is to record sections of line over which passenger services have been withdrawn, as opposed to the actual services operating, though the latter are recorded.
+The primary purpose of the Register is to record sections of line over which passenger services have been withdrawn, as opposed to the actual services operating, though these are also recorded.

 Thus sections of line are identified by the points of divergence (wherever possible – there are exceptions).
 These fall into several definitions according to the local layout and are listed below.